YOU HAVE QUESTIONS

 How many youth do you serve?

-Over 800 youth per year, ages 18-26.
-In general, the breakdown is 62% females, 35% males (3% did not state).
+We served nearly 2,000 young people ages in FY’ 2022.
+In general, the breakdown is 63% females, 36% males, and .5 gender nonconforming (.5% did not state).
 Youth are eligible for JIT services if they live in San Diego County, have spent any time in foster care (within or outside of San Diego County), and are currently working, going to school, or have definite plans to do so.

 What is unique about Just in Time?